dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3681: Lack of critical thinking enhances misinformation spread.
+### T3681: This can lead to misinformation and reduced critical thinking.

 |Support|
 |---|